OSGeo/OSGeoLive-doc/quickstart/grass_quickstart.rst

 Watersheds and streams
 ~~~~~~~~~~~~~~~~~~~~~~

-Once again select the elevation @PERMANENT map and in the `Raster` menu
+Once again select the `elevation` @PERMANENT map and in the `Raster` menu
 choose :menuselection:`Hydrologic modeling --> Watershed analysis`.
-Set
+This
-the ``elevation`` layer as your input map, in the 'Input Options' tab
+will open the ``r.watershed`` module.
+Set the `elevation` layer as your
+input map, in the 'Input Options' tab set the sub-basin *threshold* to
-set the sub-basin *threshold* to 10000 cells, then in the 'Output Options'
+10000 cells, then in the 'Output Options' tab enter "elev.basins" for the
-tab enter "elev.basins" for the watershed basin option and "elev.streams"
+watershed basin option and "elev.streams" for the stream segments option
-for the stream segments option just below it.
+just below it.
 Then click [Run].

 Back in the Layer Manager window add those two new raster maps to the
 layer list and make sure that they are the only two which are ticked